 But Blake, my issue just exploded in complexity after I started working on it.

 Trust me, I’ve been there.
 It’s really easy to throw yourself into finding the solution to the problem you’re working on and lose focus on the bigger picture.
 Unfortunately, in my experience, solving the issue usually represents a surprisingly low portion of the time spent between ticket creation and release to customers.
 Review, quality assurance, and the release process all take time.
-Spending a bit more time breaking down the problem while you’re actually problem-solving is worth, especially when your team has endless review columns.
+Spending a bit more time breaking down the problem while you’re actually problem-solving is worthwhile, especially when your team has endless review columns.

 I have no way to tell whether a pull request is going to be big until I start on an issue, at which point it’s usually too late.